websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/understanding-the-publication-process.md

 ### Publication Wait Times

-It's recommended users enable Staging at the beginning of the Site creation process to avoid waiting for huge publications that can take long periods to execute.
-Taking smaller steps throughout the publication process forms an iterative creative process as the Site is built from the ground up, where content creators can publish their changes immediately.
+You should enable Staging at the beginning of the Site creation process to avoid waiting for huge publications that can take a long time to execute.
+Small, incremental changes are far more performant than huge re-imaginings.

 ### JVM/Network Configuration

-For Staging, it's recommended JVMs/networks are configured with a minimum of 4GB of memory and 20MB/s transfer rate (disk).
+For Staging, JVMs/networks should be configured with a minimum of 4GB of memory and 20MB/s transfer rate (disk).

 ## Additional Information